Homeschooling in Florida: A comprehensive guide for parents

 The home education program is Florida's most widely used homeschooling option.
 Parents are responsible for directing their child's education, including choosing the curriculum, setting the schedule, and teaching.
 Families must submit a Notice of Intent to their local school district, keep a portfolio of learning activities and samples, and complete an annual evaluation.

-Once your child has completed their home-based education program due to graduation or plans to return to public, private school, etc., or you move out of the county, you will need to submit a notice of termination, along with your annual evaluation, to the county superintendent of schools within 30 days of completion of the homeschool program.
-You will need to submit a copy of your child’s final annual assessment, along with the notice of termination, when your child graduates from high school.
+Once your child has completed their home-based education program due to graduation or plans to return to public or private school, or you move out of the county, you will need to submit a notice of termination, along with your annual evaluation, to the county superintendent of schools within 30 days of completion.
+You will need to submit a copy of your child's final annual assessment, along with the notice of termination, when your child graduates from high school.

 Private school umbrella program